Godoy0722/ops_csv_importexport/README.md

      - Ensure the server exists and is accessible to the importing user

 8. **File Validation Errors**
-   - Error: `Invalid [article/cover/galley] file for this submission`
+   - Error: `Invalid [preprint/cover/galley] file for this submission`
    - Solution:
      - Verify all referenced files exist in the specified location
      - Check file permissions and formats
-     - Ensure cover images are in a supported format (JPG, PNG)
+     - Ensure cover images are in a supported format (JPG, PNG, GIF, WEBP)
      - Verify galley files match the specified labels

 9. **Author and Metadata Issues**